Community Lending Series Part III: Four Reasons Why Loans Benefit the Community

 Longer term projects and work

-It is common for grants to be distributed as one-off contributions.
+It is common for grants to be distributed as one-off contributions to fill gaps in organizational budgets or projects.
 Larger grants may be renewed each year.
 However, the expectation is that grants address a particular project or need that will produce results within a short timeframe.
 Loans, by contrast, can have terms that exceed 5-6 years.
 They may contribute towards the construction of real estate that will not be completed for 10 years.
 This type of patient capital is critical for building and improving community infrastructure.

 Deeper alignment with social impact